aifimmunology/repro-vrd-tea-seq/README.md

 This repository houses Jupyter Notebooks that are used for reproducible analysis of T cells treated with bortezomib, lenalidomide, or dexamethasone and profiled using the trimodal single-cell assay TEA-seq.

+These notebooks can be used within the Human Immune System Explorer (HISE) framework for traceable, reproducible analysis that results in a Certificate of Reproducibility.

 ### Authors
 Lauren Okada
 Lucas T. Graybuck